 About dokko

-dokko is dedicated to making analog images shine and is the result of a long journey to preserve the full feeling of analog film within a digital workflow.
-Until now, analog prints have generally surpassed digital scans in quality, but dokko finally managed to change that. dokko scans are sharper and more detailed than even the best optical enlargements, unlocking the advantages of digital retouching and archiving while preserving the integrity of analog film texture.
+I built dokko to preserve the full fidelity of analog film in the digital realm.
+Until now, analog prints have generally surpassed digital scans in quality, but dokko changes that. dokko scans are sharper and more detailed than even the best optical enlargements, unlocking the advantages of digital retouching and archiving while preserving the integrity of analog film texture.

 About me